awsdocs/amazon-personalize-developer-guide/doc_source/personalize-workflow.md

    The data that you import depends on your use case\.
 For information about the types of data that you can import, see [Datasets and schemas](how-it-works-dataset-schema.md) and the sections on each dataset type \([Interactions data](interactions-datasets.md), [Item data](items-datasets.md), [User data](users-datasets.md)\)\.

    For more information about importing data see [Preparing and importing data](data-prep.md)\.
+After you import data into an Amazon Personalize dataset, you can analyze it, export it to an Amazon S3 bucket, update it, or delete it by deleting the dataset\.
+For more information, see [Managing data](managing-data.md)\.

 1. **Train a model**